Category Archives: Northern Gold Country

 Scotts Flat Road

-All this climbing is fairly mellow (you’ll see moments of 10%, but it doesn’t feel that bad), and if that disappoints you you can opt for more difficulty, thusly: At the intersection of Willow Valley Rd. and Scotts Valley Rd. (not Scotts Flat Rd.), our route goes L and stays on WVR.
+All this climbing is fairly mellow (you’ll see moments of 10%), and if that disappoints you you can opt for more difficulty, thusly: At the intersection of Willow Valley Rd. and Scotts Valley Rd. (not Scotts Flat Rd.), our route goes L and stays on WVR.
 If you want to test yourself, go R onto SVR.
 The next mile+ is consistently 10+%, with plenty of 13%, and it’s hard.
 If you go that way, you’ll lop off the descent down Scotts Flat Rd. (see below), so I suggest that when you reach the intersection of SVR and SFR you turn L, ride up SFR, turn around at Hwy 20, and descend SFR, because it’s really sweet.
 But if the rigors of SVR have slaked your thirst for climbing, go R on SFR and continue on our route.

 Assuming you stayed on Willow Valley Rd., as our map does, you deadend at Hwy 20.
 All the extended climbing is over—the rest is downhill or rollers.
 Go R onto 20 and ride the short stretch to the intersection with Scotts Flat Rd.
 Hwy 20 Is straight and busy but there’s plenty of shoulder so it’s no problem.